 In Windows 11, you can increase your multitasking and system performance with Snap Layouts that group your windows and save them to the taskbar.
 Hover over the Maximize button and you can tile windows in various sizes.
 It keeps the traditional Snap feature, where you’ll need to manually tile your windows with a keyboard combination or by hovering to a certain side of the screen.
+Microsoft has updated Snap Layouts with even more functionality since launch, too.

 Then there’s a note about external monitors.
 Windows 11 remembers how you had your windows on your external monitor and will save them in that state when you disconnect from a monitor and then plug it back in.
 This is one of the most annoying problems with Windows 10 that Windows 11 finally addresses.

 Windows 10 has a traditional tablet mode that makes your PC go to a full-screen Start Menu experience.
 In Windows 11, this is removed.

 Instead, Windows 11 behaves more like an iPad, where when you switch your device to a tablet, things become easier to touch.
 You’ll even see an effect under your window when you touch it with your finger.
 Microsoft also added gestures for opening and closing windows, switching between desktops, and new options in the Windows Ink Workspace.
 All of these aren’t in Windows 10’s tablet mode, which was hard to understand for many.

 The app store in Windows 11 and Windows 10 is based on the same design.
 Yet, Windows 11’s app store brings support for Android apps via the Amazon Appstore.
 You won’t get that in Windows 10 because Windows 11 depends on the new Windows Subsystem for Android.